-Talking about heat, recently we went to a local restaurant, up in the mountains in Tennessee.
-We ordered the hot bbq wings.
-I have had wings at different places and their hot version always seemed like the mild ones.
-Yeah, I can tolerate spicy food but this one was totally different.
-I couldn’t even take the 1st bite.
-The spice and vinegar send a strong current down my nose, kind of like wasabi and it took me a while to actually take a bite.
+Although I can tolerate spicy food, this one was different.
+In this case, I couldn’t even take the 1st bite.
+The spice and vinegar sent a strong current down my nose, kind of like wasabi and it took me a while to actually start eating.
 But let me tell you, that was the best chicken wings I ever had in my life.
-The flavor was smokey and amazing and with every bite I started sweating and it felt like smoke was coming out of my ears and head, like you see in the cartoons.
+The flavor was smokey and amazing, and with every bite, I started sweating, and it felt like smoke was coming out of my ears and head like you see in the cartoons.

 I will be craving for it for a long time till I find a similar flavor somewhere.

-The basis of any Indian cooking or curry is that, you have to roast the onion till moisture evaporates and till oil layer can be seen.
+The basis of any Indian cooking or curry is that, you have to roast the onion till moisture evaporates and till you see oil.

-Add the spices and stir for another minute.
-This helps to get rid of the raw taste of the spices and enhances its flavor.
+When you see the oil, add the spices and stir for another minute.
+This method helps to get rid of the raw taste of the spices and enhances its flavor.

-If adding tomatoes, cook it till it softens and wait till you see a layer of oil on top again.
-At this point you can add your star ingredient.
+If adding tomatoes, cook it till it softens and till you see a layer of oil again.
+At this point, you can mix your star ingredient.

-Serve this with Roti, Naan, rice or bread.
+Finally, serve this with Roti, homemade Garlic Naan, store-bought naan, rice or bread.